Not too long ago, someone said to me, “You’ve changed.”

 It’s Not What it Seems

-In the end, I realized that the comment was made because the other person was most likely upset about being in a stagnant situation and I was in a place of growth.
+In the end, I realized that the comment was made because the other person was most likely upset about being in a stagnant situation while I was in a place of growth.
 It was probably fueled by a degree of jealousy.
-That means, while I was initially upset about the remark, I have to remember it was more about THEM than it was about me.
+That said, I was initially upset about the remark, but have to remember it was more about THEM than it was about me.

 - Have you had something like this happen to you before?